Biography

 I approach my paintings like writing or music, making deliberate and improvisatory marks with rests and breaks along the way.The vertical format is like a page for notation and also mirrors the body.
 I want the viewer to stand attentively in front of the painting, experiencing it, as if in conversation, listening and responding.

 As I paint, my hand stops and stutters, making a variety of marks, pulses and intervals in a mix of rhythms, texture, color and light, creating various kinds of space.
 The wood panels I paint on provide a warm, tactile and patterned ground on which to begin.
-I choose scale, color, brushes and other tools, painting with oil in a primarily horizontal, and sometimes vertical, motion, layering, revising and reconsidering as I go; a malleable grid provides a loose structure for me.
+I choose scale, color, brushes and other tools, painting with oil in a primarily horizontal, sometimes vertical, motion - layering, revising and reconsidering as I go; a malleable grid provides a loose structure for me.
 I select the colors and structure of the work, but with each layer, the unpredictable emerges.
 My intuitive response to these changes guides the painting’s evolution; chance and control are both at play.
 Variation and surprise, freedom within the structure of repetitive movement and mark making are the key elements of my work; they work as a way to combine and resolve the analytical and the emotional, the conscious and the unconscious, the rational and irrational.
 Within the limitations of the rectangle there is infinite room.